Dickinson-COMP-491-492/website/docs/syllabus.md

 The room in which this class meets and my office are both located on the second floor of Tome Hall.
 Tome Hall has an elevator that is located to the left of the stairs inside the main building entrance.
 If you require the use of an elevator to access the second floor, please let me know, and be sure that ADS (access@dickinson.edu) knows as well.
 If there is ever a malfunction with the elevator, we will be notified by email, and I will consult with ADS to identify our options for that day.

-### SOAR: Academic Success Support and More
+### SOAR: Strategies, Organization, & Achievement Resources

-SOAR stands for __S__trategies, __O__rganization, & __A__chievement __R__esources, and students can find a wealth of strategic academic success tools (like weekly planners, semester calendars, and much more) at [www.dickinson.edu/SOAR](https://www.dickinson.edu/SOAR) or by going to Old West's Lower Level (aka "the OWLL").
-Online or in person, you'll find useful resources related to organization, study skills, memory strategies, note-taking, test-taking, etc. If you’d like to attend a SOAR workshop or request one-on-one assistance with developing a strategy for a manageable and academically successful semester, email SOAR@dickinson.edu, or go to the OWLL to SOAR!
+SOAR: Support for Time Management, Study Strategies, and More SOAR stands for **S**trategies, **O**rganization, & **A**chievement **R**esources, and students can find a wealth of strategic academic success tools (like weekly planners, semester calendars, and much more) at [www.dickinson.edu/SOAR](https://www.dickinson.edu/SOAR) or by going to Old West's Lower Level (aka "the OWLL").
+Online or in person, you'll find useful resources related to planning, organization, study skills, memory strategies, note-taking, test-taking, etc. If you’d like to request one-on-one assistance with developing a strategy for a manageable and academically successful semester, email SOAR@dickinson.edu -- or you can come to the OWLL to SOAR!

 ### Life Happens: